SumiTomohiko/fsyscall2/doc/index.rst

 A local machine as a slave
 --------------------------

-When your machine is a slave, you can use a master machine as a local machine.
+When your machine is a slave, you can use a master FreeBSD machine as a local machine.
 You can use CPU/memory/applications in the master.
 These applications can read/write files in your slave machine.

 .. image:: a_local_machine_as_a_slave.png

+If your machine is Android and someone implements slave side of fsyscall protocol for Android, you will be able to use your Android tablet like a FreeBSD machine.

 Structure
 =========